phpDocumentor/phpDocumentor/docs/manual/For users/Basic usage.rst

 ~~~~~

 DocBlox has a task oriented CLI; the first argument represents the name of the
-task to execute, or if no arguments are given but only parameters then docblox
+task to execute, if no name is given then docblox assumes you want to run the
-assumes you want to run the ``project:run`` task.
-This last mechanism provides
+``project:run`` task.
+This last mechanism provides backwards compatibility with
-backwards compatibility with phpDocumentor based configurations.
+phpDocumentor based configurations.

 Example::